 Helsinki Tram

-The Helsinki Tram network is an integral part of the public transportation network of Helsinki, the capital city of Finland.
-It is operated by the Helsinki City Transport Corporation under organisation of the Regional Transport Authority of Helsinki.
-If you are looking to travel in the city center, then trams are the only means of transportation.
-The tram network in this Finnish city ranks among the oldest electrified tramways around the world, beginning operations in the year 1891
+The Helsinki Tram Network is an integral part of the public transport network of Helsinki, the capital city of Finland.
+It is operated by the Helsinki City Transport Corporation under the organisation of the Helsinki Regional Transport Authority.
+If you want to travel around the city centre, trams are the only way to get around.
+The tram network in this Finnish city is one of the oldest electrified tram systems in the world, having started operation in 1891.

-The Helsinki tram network operates trams on as many as thirteen different routes.
-The latest inclusion to this network has been Line 9 that commenced services in August of 2008.
-It was also the latest in terms of undergoing a route change with an extension being opened to the West Harbour in the month of August, 2021.
-Besides the trunk lines, the Helsinki tram network also has two special services: the Sparakoff Pub tram and the museum line that city transport corporation operates as a joint venture with Oy Stadin Ratikat Ab.
-Both of these services are available exclusively during the summer months.
+The Helsinki tram network operates trams on up to thirteen different routes.
+The most recent addition to this network is line 9, which started operation in August 2008.
+It was also the last to undergo a route change, with an extension to the West Harbour opening in the month of August 2021.
+In addition to the main lines, the Helsinki tram network has two special services: the Sparakoff Pub tram and the Museum Line, which is operated by the City Transport Corporation in a joint venture with Oy Stadin Ratikat Ab.
+Both services are available only during the summer months.

 Helsinki Tram Map

-Map of Helsinki Tram showing its lines and stations.
-Click on the map to enlarge it or download Helsinki Tram map in PDF.
+Map of Helsinki Tram showing different lines and stations.
+Click on the map to enlarge it or download the Helsinki Tram map in PDF format.

 Helsinki Tram Lines and Hours